By Christopher Brown of OCDCarCare.com

 LED (light-emitting diode) lighting ~5000K-6500K is near optimal for exposing true color and defect values on vehicle surfaces.

-If readers are lost regarding how lighting with a ‘pure’ white light is vital when lighting for paint correction, then please refer back to the example of illuminating a white car with the red bulbs from a photography dark room. [see Lighting for Paint Correction header above]
+If readers are lost regarding how lighting with a ‘pure’ white light is vital when lighting for paint correction, then please refer back to the example of illuminating a white car with the red bulbs from a photography dark room. [see the ‘Why Proper Lighting for Detailing Paint Correction is Critical to Quality Results’ header above]

 Would it ever be possible to truly evaluate and an accurately estimate a paint correction job if using red photography darkroom lighting?
 Why not?